 “It is loaded with important facts about public administration, in context of our history and our national goals and objective, and our place in global affairs.
 This is a book that Jamaicans, especially those in the Diaspora, would be proud to have and to contribute to our students.”

 “This book teaches responsible citizenship, rights and privileges, and the application of same in the context of the national interest.
-I have no doubt that people would have developed a more cooperative stance in the fight against the Covid-19 Pandemic, if they felt that their individual actions were important and had a strong impact on the country.”
+I have no doubt that people would have developed a more cooperative stance in the fight against the Covid-19 Pandemic, if they understood that their individual rights did not take precedence over their collective rights.”